abdennour/abdennour.github.io/_posts/2018-11-18-marriage-blockchain-ethereum-container-react-redux.markdown

 - **Mitigate the amount of documentation** Instead of writing in the README `"install Ganache version x.x, install node modules, install truffle version,...blah blah"` , `docker-compose up -d` is the only command that you will need to have all services up and running.

-- **Avoid hard coding** During Dapp implementation, one of steps is copy the compiled contract, namely [ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html) from the truffle project and paste it in the frontend app as JSON file.
+- **Avoid hard coding** During Dapp implementation, one of steps is to copy the compiled contract, namely [ABI](https://solidity.readthedocs.io/en/develop/abi-spec.html) from the truffle project and paste it in the frontend app as JSON file.
 By running both components (truffle and frontend) inside containers, you could share the ABI between "truffle" service and "frontend" service using **volumes** and no copy/paste is required.

 - **DNS Discovery** By orchestrating containers with Docker compose , each container can communicate/ping the other container by its name.